LouisMazel/maz-ui/packages/docs/docs/components/maz-dialog.md

 ---
 title: MazDialog
 description: MazDialog is a standalone dialog component to show important informations to the user or propose specific action.
-Many options available.
+Many options are available.
 You can hide the header or the footer, full-size layout, differents states etc.
 ---

 # {{ $frontmatter.title }}